iPad 6 Wi-Fi Left Antenna Replacement

 Step 24

-- Gently twist the two opening picks at the left corners of the iPad to nudge the digitizer up a bit, helping to loosen the last stubborn bits of adhesive.
+- Gently twist the two opening picks at the left corners of the iPad.
+This will lift the digitizer just enough to loosen the last bit of adhesive, making it easier to separate.

 Step 25

-- Gently lift the left edge of the digitizer to help peel back the adhesive along the right side of your iPad.
-You've got this!
+- Gently lift the left edge of the digitizer, giving it a little wiggle to separate the adhesive on the right side of the iPad.

 Step 26

-- Carefully hold the digitizer in place, then gently slide an opening pick between the two display cables to peel apart the last sticky bit of adhesive.
+- Hold the digitizer steady and gently wiggle an opening pick between the two display cables to loosen the last bit of stubborn adhesive.

 Step 27

-- After carefully loosening all the adhesive, gently open the digitizer like a book and lay it flat beside the iPad.
+- After you’ve loosened all the adhesive, open the digitizer like a book and let it chill parallel to the iPad.

-- When putting everything back together, wipe away any leftover adhesive from the frame—and the digitizer if you're reusing it—using some isopropyl alcohol.
-Swap in fresh adhesive strips or pre-cut adhesive cards to keep things snug.
+- When putting everything back together, wipe off any leftover adhesive from the frame—and the digitizer if you’re reusing it—using some isopropyl alcohol.
+Swap in fresh adhesive strips or pre-cut adhesive cards to keep things secure.

-- Keep an eye on the display cables as you reassemble.
-Make sure they’re neatly folded under the LCD screen to avoid any mishaps.
+- Keep an eye on those delicate display cables during reassembly.
+Fold them neatly under the LCD screen to avoid any accidental damage.

 Step 28

-- Peel back any tape that's hiding the LCD screws so you can get to them easily.
+- Peel back any tape that’s hiding those LCD screws before moving on.

 Step 29